badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 ```

 Note that, before running VerveineJ, we move (*cd) to the tests folder to better deal with source anchors of Moose.

+You can find a [full example in the FamixJavaModelUpdater repository](https://github.com/badetitou/FamixJavaModelUpdater/blob/main/.github/workflows/test.yml)

 ## Test